Learn about inventory management and why it’s important

-The first risk is poor application of financial resources.
-An inventory is the lifeblood of a business, and it represents a huge investment.
-Businesses incur costs not only to acquire inventory but also for the taxes that may be due on items stored within inventories.
+Businesses that don’t manage inventory effectively face several risks, a big one being poor application of financial resources.
+Inventory is the lifeblood of a business, and it represents a huge investment.
+Businesses incur costs to acquire inventory and for the taxes that may be due on items stored within inventories.
 There are additional costs such as utilities, insurance, and other security expenses associated with warehouses and associated storage spaces.

 Inventories also represent a significant investment of time and effort.
 Employees must perform periodic inventory counts, which may occur only once per year for seasonal items.
 They may also happen as often as every few weeks for other types of inventory types.

 Poor or nonexistent inventory management puts a business at risk of undercutting all of the time and money invested in its merchandise.
 But when conducted correctly, inventory management can provide a business with an incredible array of advantages.

 The benefits of inventory management

 The benefits of inventory management range from greater financial efficiency to improved customer satisfaction.
 Overall, these benefits add up to greater business success.
 A well-managed inventory provides many important advantages, including:

 Cost and time savings

 Inventory management helps to make the monetary and time investments associated with this activity more efficient.
 If you have a precise accounting of the stock on hand at any time, you don’t need to perform frequent, time-consuming recounts.
 Nor do you need to spend money reordering items when your existing stock is sufficient to meet consumer demand.

 How your inventory is physically organized impacts the time it takes for employees to find and ship items, which affects how quickly you can fulfill orders and grow customer satisfaction.
 Inventory management lets you know which items are most popular, which are frequently combined in the same orders, and which take the longest to transit in and out of storage.
 You can use this data to determine how to arrange inventory efficiently.